hemisemidemipresent/btd6-modding-tutorial/README.md

 ## `.btd6mod`

+> NOTE: there are no new mods using this format and is rather dead

 to use .btd6mod files you **have to** use the mod loader

 > never use mods in coop, races and odyssey, your account will **likely** be flagged.
 Turn off internet if you use a speed mod. (not compulsory)